fabelier/Zeitgeist-Borders/README.md

 # Zeitgeist Borders

-**Zeitgeist Borders enable you to map all google domains specific suggestions over a world map.**
+**Zeitgeist Borders enable you to map suggestions from all Google search domains over a world map.**

 By passing your mouse over a country you get the list of all related suggestions: